Brian McClendon: Niantic

+In May 2025, following Niantic's sale of its games business to Scopely, McClendon joined Niantic Spatial, Inc. as chief technology officer.

 Politics

 In March 2017, McClendon resigned his full-time role at Uber, though remaining an adviser, in order to return to his hometown of Lawrence, Kansas, indicating an interest in politics.
 In January 2018, he announced his intention to run for Kansas Secretary of State as a Democrat.
 He ran unopposed in the primary election and was selected as the Democratic candidate.
 He was defeated in the general election by Republican candidate Scott Schwab.

 Teaching and philanthropy

 McClendon maintains close ties with his alma mater, the University of Kansas, serving on advisory boards for both the School of Engineering and the Department of Electrical Engineering and Computer Science.
-He and his wife Beth Ellyn McClendon established the McClendon Engineering Scholarship at the university in 2007, donated computer tablets for electrical engineering and computer science students, and provided a Google Liquid Galaxy interactive display at the University's Eaton Hall.
+He and his wife Beth Ellyn McClendon established the McClendon Engineering Scholarship at the university in 2007, donated computer tablets for electrical engineering and computer science students, and provided a Google Liquid Galaxy interactive display at the university's Eaton Hall.

-In 2013, he served as Grand Marshal of the University's homecoming parade.
+In 2013, he served as Grand Marshal of the university's homecoming parade.

 He currently serves as a research professor at the University of Kansas, having received an honorary doctorate in electrical engineering from the university in 2015.
 His research subjects include machine learning, autonomous vehicles, and world-scale mapping.